migrave/migrave_models/engagement_estimation/README.md

 A multimodal dataset is recorded which includes three RGB cameras, one depth camera, two microphones and the game performance of the participants.
 For more details on the raw data see Jain at al. and the [MigrAVE_Preprocessing](https://github.com/RFH-MMI/MigrAVE_Preprocessing) pipeline.
 The features extracted by the pipeline can be found on the server under [AP3.1.4 Modell-Training](https://cloud.rfh-koeln.de/index.php/f/76778076).
+A full backup of the features including the intermediate steps can be found on the harddrive ("MigrAVE 3 2022") under ``../MigrAVEFeatures/13_07_2023/``.

 ## Classifier